 For simplicity’s sake, there are essentially three layers to a cowhide.
 The top layer is the grain.
-That’s the texture you see on the surface.
+That’s the top surface you see.
 There’s a transitional junction below that.
 Then, the bulk of the hide is called the split and is basically suede leather.
-As you can see from the picture above, the texture starts off very tight at the top and loosens up as you go down in layers.
-The top layer is the strongest part of the hide.
-The bottom layer is the weakest.
+The texture starts off very tight at the top and loosens up as you go down in layers.
+The top layer (grain) is the strongest part of the hide.
+The bottom layer (suede) is the weakest.
 Those are the basics.

 But it’s what happens from here that matters most.
 Many companies do all sorts of hideous things to the leather.
 They split it, sand it, treat it, and imprint fake patterns on the surface, which is called embossing.
 When they sand down the surface, it makes the leather weaker.